CrossRef/event-data-user-guide/docs/data/evidence-records.md

 ## Getting Evidence Records

-If an Event has an Evidence Record, it will be included in the `evidence` field.
+If an Event has an Evidence Record, it will be included in the `evidence_record` field.
 Follow this URL to retrieve the Evidence Record from the Evidence Registry.